Lawry03/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## 13-change_group
 Using the (chgrp school hello) command, this script changes the group owner to 'school' for the file 'hello'.

+## 100-change_owner_and_group
+Using the (chown vincent:staff *) command, this script changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.